Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Core Mods/Wither Mod.md

 Effects:

-Makes Enemy Take 5 Damage Per Turn
+Makes Enemy Take 1 Quarter Of Your Attack Value

+Damage Per Turn

 For 3 Turns, Doesn’t Stack.

-Every Level, Does 3 More Damage
+Every Level, Does 5 More Damage